When did CEP start?

 Where can I view the CEP rule and get more information?

 You can view the rule and get up to date information at http://engineers.texas.gov/CEP_Info.htm.
-You can also contact the board in writing or by phone. (back to top)
+You can also Contact the TBPE Staff. (back to top)